SVCE-ACM/A-December-of-Algorithms/README.md

   - **Problem**
     - Let’s slowly spice things up with a simple algorithm, yet, mind-bending if you have never seen it before.
 Hanoi tower has a beautiful literate solution using recursion.
     - Say we have 3 towers.
 The first tower consists of a number of disks with the smallest ones at the top and the largest ones at the bottom.
 The second and third tower have no disks.
-    - Your task is to move all the disks from the first tower to the third hour while following these rules:
+    - Your task is to move all the disks from the first tower to the third tower while following these rules:
       - Only one disk can be moved at a time.
       - You may only move a disk that is at the top of a tower.
 You cannot move any disk without first moving disks that are above it.
       - No disk may be placed on top of a smaller disk.